Aryaremani/Automated-Visual-Inspection-using-CNN/README.md

 To address class imbalance, weighted cross-entropy loss was used during training.
 The model was trained for multiple epochs, and performance was monitored using training loss and accuracy.

 Grad-CAM was further integrated to improve interpretability by highlighting the image regions that contributed most to the model’s prediction.

+## Evaluation Summary

+The model achieved a test accuracy of approximately 78.8%.
+The confusion matrix shows that all defective samples were correctly identified, achieving a recall of 1.00 for the defective class.

+However, some normal images were misclassified as defective, indicating that the model is conservative and prioritizes defect detection.
+This behavior is acceptable in industrial scenarios where detecting defects is more critical than avoiding false alarms.

 ### Training Configuration

 The ResNet18 model was trained using transfer learning with weighted cross-entropy loss to handle class imbalance.
 The optimizer used was Adam, and performance was monitored across multiple epochs using loss and training accuracy.